kevincloud/feature-flag-demo/README.md

 6. From the terminal, run: `python app.py`

-## Conclusion
+7. In your browser, navigate to http://127.0.0.1:5000

-You should now be able to view various shipping rates by turning on the corresponding feature flag in LaunchDarkly.
+8. Toggle feature flags in LaunchDarkly and refresh the browser to view various shipping rates

 Enjoy!